symfony/symfony-docs/cookbook/controller/argument_value_resolver.rst

 Functionality Shipped With The HttpKernel
 -----------------------------------------

-Symfony ships with four value resolvers in the HttpKernel:
+Symfony ships with four value resolvers in the HttpKernel component:

 :class:`Symfony\\Component\\HttpKernel\\Controller\\ArgumentValueResolver\\ArgumentFromAttributeResolver`
     Attempts to find a request attribute that matches the name of the argument.